Richmond.gov.uk

 My Account

-These trials will allow us to test different approaches to removing problematic street weeds, such as:
+These trials allowed us to test different approaches to removing problematic street weeds, such as:

 • Those likely to damage the pavement surface